-Ferrier Medal and Lecture For distinguished contributions on the structure and function of the nervous system.
+Leeuwenhoek Medal and Lecture For excellence in the field of microbiology, bacteriology, virology, mycology and parasitology, and microscopy.
 UK/Commonwealth/Republic of Ireland citizens or residents for 3 or more years £2,000 3 award cycles YES Biological Sciences Awards Committee Francis Crick Medal and Lecture On any field in the biological sciences.
 Preference is given to genetics, molecular biology and neurobiology, the general areas in which Francis Crick worked, and to fundamental theoretical work, which was the hallmark of Crick's science.
 UK/Commonwealth/Republic of Ireland citizens or residents for 3 or more years £2,000 Early career, <15 years post PhD 3 award cycles YES Biological Sciences Awards Committee Interdisciplina ry medals and those celebrating th he communication and promo tion of scie nce Royal Society Africa Prize Additional guidance To recognise research scientists based in Africa who are making an innovative contribution to the sciences, which contributes significantly to capacity building the Africa.
-African citizen, based in Africa £17,000 (£15,000 research grant and personal gift of £2,000) Senior researcher, >15 years post PhD 3 award cycles The Joint Awards committee, comprising both Biological and Physical Awards Committees Royal Society Rising Star Africa Prize Additional guidance To recognise early-career research scientists based in Africa who are making an innovative contribution to the physical, mathematical and engineering sciences.
-African citizen, based in Africa £15,000 (£14,000 research grant and personal gift of £1,000) Early career, <15 years post PhD 3 award cycles Physical Science Awards Committee Royal Society David Attenborough Prize and Lecture Additional quidance Awarded to an individual for outstanding and sustained public engagement with science.
+African citizen, based in Africa $\pounds17,000$ ($\pounds15,000$ research grant and personal gift of $\pounds2,000$) Senior researcher, >15 years post PhD 3 award cycles The Joint Awards committee, comprising both Biological and Physical Awards Committees Royal Society Rising Star Africa Prize Additional guidance To recognise early-career research scientists based in Africa who are making an innovative contribution to the physical, mathematical and engineering sciences.
+African citizen, based in Africa £15,000 (£14,000 research grant and personal gift of £1,000) Early career, <15 years post PhD 3 award cycles Physical Science Awards Committee Royal Society David Attenborough Prize and Lecture Additional guidance Awarded to an individual for outstanding and sustained public engagement with science.
 UK/Commonwealth/ Republic of Ireland citizens or residents for 3 or more years £2,500 3 award cycles YES Public Engagement Committee